jtkovacs/jtkovacs.github.io/REFS/databases.md

 The first computerized information systems (IBM, c.
 1950) imitated **hierarchical** paper filing systems.
 The more semantically powerful **graph** AKA network data model followed shortly thereafter (1960s, also IBM).
 Both were superseded by Edgar Codd's **relational** data model, proven in the 1970s and implemented in the 1980s. **Object** databases introduced features like encapsulation and polymorphism c.
 1990, but never became popular or standardized.

-    - Object data model: there are classes and instances of classes.
-Objects have attributes (properties, characteristics, adjectives/nouns) and methods (actions, functions, behaviors, verbs).

 - NoSQL databases: broad umbrella term for technologies that produce a SQL-like UI for non-relational data, often Big Data.
 Better than relational DBs at quick search.